nathanwoulfe/Plumber-2/DOCS.md

     - **Implicit:** all steps where the original change author is NOT a member of the group must be completed.
 Steps where the original change author is a member of the approving group will be completed automatically, and noted in the workflow history as not required.
     - **Exclude:** similar to Explicit, in that all steps must be completed, but the original change author is not included in notifications or shown dashboard tasks
 - **Lock active content:** how should content in a workflow be managed?
 Set true or false to determine whether the approval group responsible for the active workflow step can make modifications to the content.
+- **Exclude nodes:** nodes selected here are excluded from the workflow engine and will be published per the configured Umbraco user permissions.
+Requires license.
+- **Document-type approvals:** configure workflows to be applied to all content of the selected document type.
+Refer to [Approval flow types](#approval-flow-types) for more information.
+Requires license.

+### Notifications and reminders (from v1.6.0)

+Plumber 1.6.0 introduces a more mature and versatile notifications engine, allowing deep configuration of email notifications for all workflow activities.

+From the settings view in the Workflow backoffice section, the notifications dashboard provides access to the following:

 - **Send notifications:** if your users are active in the backoffice, email notifications might not be required.
 Turn them off here.
+- **Reminder delay:** set a delay in days for sending reminder emails for outstanding workflow processes.
+Set to 0 to disable.
-- **Workflow email:** Set a sender address for notification emails.
+- **Workflow email:** set a sender address for notification emails.
 This defaults to the system email as defined in umbracoSettings.config
 - **Site URL:** the URL for the public website (including schema - http[s])
 - **Edit site URL:** the URL for the editing environment (including schema - http[s])
-- **Exclude nodes:** nodes selected here are excluded from the workflow engine and will be published per the configured Umbraco user permissions.
-Requires license.
-- **Document-type approvals:** configure workflows to be applied to all content of the selected document type.
-Refer to [Approval flow types](#approval-flow-types) for more information.
-Requires license.
+- **Email templates:** configure which users receive emails for which workflow actions, and modify the templates for those emails

+#### Notifications

+Notification emails use HTML templates, rendering information from the `HtmlEmailModel` type, which lives in the `Plumber.Core.Models.Email` namespace.
+While it's entirely possible to modify the email templates from the backoffice, it's recommended to make changes via your IDE of choice, to enjoy the helping hand that is Intellisense.

+The `HtmlEmailModel` looks like this:

+- {WorkflowType} WorkflowType: an enum value, either 1 or 2, for Publish and Unpublish respectively
+- {DateTime?} ScheduledDate: if a scheduled date exists for the workflow, it is found here
+- {IHtmlString} Summary: a pre-generated representation of the current workflow state (essentially the same data as found in the pre-v1.6.0 email content
+- {WorkflowTaskViewModel} CurrentTask: the view model data for the current workflow task.
+Comes with a whole lot of useful data, best explored via Intellisense
+- {WorkflowInstanceViewModel} Instance: the view model data for the current workflow.
+Also best explored via Intellisense

+Base fields from `HtmlEmailBase`:
+- {string} SiteUrl: the public URL for your site
+- {string} NodeName: the name of the node from the current workflow
+- {string} Type: the UI-friendly workflow type.
+Includes the scheduled date if one exists
+- {EmailType} EmailType: an enum value representing the current email type, which relates directly to the workflow task type
+- {EmailUserModel} To: the model defining who receives the email
+  - {string} Email: the email address (or group address if the group email is set)
+  - {string} Name: the user's name
+  - {string} Language: the user's language
+  - {int} Id: the user's ID (or group ID when sending to a group email address)
+  - {bool} IsGroupEmail: are we sending to a generic group email address?

+#### Reminders

+v1.6.0 introduces a reminder email system, to prompt editors to complete pending workflows.
+Reminders are sent using Umbraco's internal task scheduler, every 24 hours after an initial delay.
+For example, setting the reminder delay value to 2 will allow pending workflows to sit for 2 days before sending reminder emails every 24 hours to all members of the group assigned to the pending workflow task.

+The emails use a similar model to the notification emails, also inheriting from `HtmlEmailBase`.
+In addition to the inherited fields, `HtmlReminderEmailModel` includes:
+- {IList<WorkflowTaskViewModel>}: OverdueTasks: a list containing all the overdue tasks assigned to the current user
+- {int} TaskCount: the count of overdue tasks assigned to he current user

+#### Localization

+All email models are fully localized (where translations exist), with the remaining template text available to edit in the backoffice or your IDE.
+Out of the box, Plumber's email templates are assumed to be for the default language.
+To add templates for other languages, duplicate the required template and append the culture code to the file name, prefixed with an underscorce:

+- Default approval request template: `~/View/Partials/WorkflowEmails/ApprovalRequest.cshtml`
+- Danish approval request template: `~/Views/Partials/WorkflowEmails/ApprovalRequest_da-DK.cshtml`

 ### Upgrades